Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Calculation of the transport properties

 \section{Calculation of the transport properties}

-To obtain the transport properties of this system, we proceed as follows.
-In Sec. \ref{sec:isolated_system} we discuss the general solutions of the isolated SE-SC-FMI heterostructure described by Eq. (\ref{eq:H0}) using the Bogoliubov-de Gennes formalism.
-Next, in Sec. \ref{sec:coupling_to_the_leads} we show the general steps to obtain the dressed Green's function after coupling the central region to the measuring contacts.
-In Sec. \ref{sec:embedding} we discuss the embedding procedure to eliminate finite-size effects via a Dyson's equation.
-Finally, in Sec. \ref{sec:transport_properties} we show the derivation of the analytical expressions used to compute the tunneling conductance.
+To obtain the transport properties of this system, we first discuss the general solutions of the isolated SE-SC-FMI heterostructure described by Eq. (\ref{eq:H0}) using the Bogoliubov-de Gennes formalism.
+Then, in Appendix \ref{app:coupling_to_the_leads} we show the derivation of the analytical expressions used to compute the tunneling conductance.
+In Appendix \ref{app:embedding} we show details of the calculation of the dressed Green's function after coupling the central region to the measuring contacts.